numerik11/ESP32-Irrigation-Control/README.md

 ---

-2. Select the ESP32 Dev Module Board for K6 or select your esp module if different.
+2. Select the ESP32 Dev Module Board for K6 or select your esp module if using a different module.

-After installing the ESP32 board package, go to Tools > Board and select ESP32 Dev Module from the list of boards.
+After installing the ESP32 board package, go to Tools > Board ESP32 Dev Module from the list of boards.

-Set the following options (for a typical ESP32 Dev board):
+Set the following options:

 Port: Select the COM port corresponding to your ESP32 board.